In this article, you’ll learn what the differences are between OLTP and OLAP and how they connect to SAP.

 - maintain the data integrity despite multiple simultaneous requests.

-Therefore, an OLTP database is made to serve the best operational applications that access the database by fast and consistent processing of the applications’ requests.
+OLTP systems are designed to serve data to operational applications that access the database by providing fast and consistent processing of the applications’ requests.

 As the name says, the requests to an OLTP database are